Jazz Festival FAQ

-Can I watch a concert after the scheduled time?
+Can I watch the livestream after the scheduled time?

-We encourage everyone to join together and watch live in real time (and use the built-in chat feature), but if you’re unable, our events will be available to view on-demand for 24 hours after the original scheduled time.
+We encourage you to join together and watch live in real time (and use the built-in chat feature), but if you’re unable (due to global time zone differences), our events will be available to view for 24 hours after the original scheduled time.

-What if I purchase tickets for people viewing the event(s) in different locations?
+What if I purchase livestream tickets for people viewing the event(s) in different locations?